fdxx/l4d2_config_vote/README.md

 - `string`：Indicate the cvar value is a string type.

 ### CvarMatch (Optional)
-This property is valid only when **parent level** node's SelectType is specified to `CvarTracking`, and **parent level** node's CvarName and CvarType is specified correctly.
+This property is valid only when **parent level** node's SelectType is specified to `CvarTracking`, and **parent level** node's CvarName and CvarType are specified correctly.
 Specifying the voting config value, which matches the specified cvar value, used to show a selected icon.

 ### PluginMatch (Optional)